vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 ---

 # Welcome, Developers!

-Today we’re excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.
+Today we're excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.
 Vendia’s enterprise customers already experience the benefits of being able to build data-driven applications for supply chains, logistics tracking, AI/ML data sharing and much more.
 Starting today,